 Murals commemorate, communicate, and display aspects of culture and history.
 The murals that appeared in Northern Ireland during the Troubles also expressed the major issues and events of the day.
 They were designed to promote the various paramilitary groups operating in the province, and themes frequently paid tribute to civilian victims of the conflict.

 The Good Friday Agreement of 1998 effectively brought an end to the Troubles, and Northern Ireland currently enjoys a fragile peace.
-Fifty years on since riots in 1969 sparked the conflict, around 300 murals can still be admired, with Belfast and Derry boasting arguably the most famous political murals in Europe.
+Fifty-plus years on since riots in 1969 sparked the conflict, around 300 murals can still be admired, with Belfast and Derry boasting arguably the most famous political murals in Europe.
 They remain as a powerful and symbolic reminder of one of the darkest chapters in the history of the province... and what could happen again if violence returns to the streets of Northern Ireland.

 Browse this gallery for a fascinating visual history of the Troubles and its wider context.

 MOVIES Sylvester stallone